heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 You have mastered these protocols and you are now able to build network applications using them.

-TCP and UDP are low-level protocols.
+TCP and UDP are considered low-level protocols.
 They are used to transfer data between computers.
 They do not define how the data should be structured.

 It is up to the developers to define how the data should be structured, using an application protocol, for example.